 The defendant knowingly delivered or attempted to deliver a non-controlled substance.

 The first element is that the defendant knowingly delivered or attempted to deliver a non-controlled substance.
 A non-controlled substance is one that does not fall within the definition of a controlled substance.
 Also, the state must prove that the defendant knew that the substance in question did not contain a controlled substance.
-A person acts “knowingly” with respect to conduct or to a circumstance described by a statute defining an offense when he knows that his conduct is of such nature or that such circumstance exists.
+A person acts “knowingly” with respect to conduct or to a circumstance described by a statute defining an offense when they know that their conduct is of such nature or that such circumstance exists.
 In addition, “deliver or delivery” means the actual, constructive or attempted transfer from one person to another of such substance, whether or not there agency exists in the relationship.
 But, attempt has its ordinary meaning.

-The second element is that the defendant represented through her words or conduct that the substance was a controlled substance.
+The second element is that the defendant represented through their words or conduct that the substance was a controlled substance.
 So, in other words, the delivery or attempted delivery of the non-controlled substance acted upon the express representation that such substance was a specific controlled substance; or under circumstances which would lead a reasonable person to believe that such substance consisted of a specific controlled substance.

 SECTION CITED FROM: CT Criminal Jury Instructions 8.1-12